Xilinx/Xilinx_Kria_KV260_Workshop/Part 4: Optional Demo.md

 - Go to [Model Zoo](https://github.com/Xilinx/Vitis-AI/tree/master/models/AI-Model-Zoo/model-list) link, and you will select a model of your choice.
   - For example, we will look at the **ssd_pedestrian_pruned_0_97**.
 Select that folder and open the "model.yaml" file.
 - Copy the URL link under the board: **GPU**.
 This link will have the float & quantized files that you will use to deploy the model for the SOM.
+- Copy the URL link under the board: **ZCU104 and ZCU102**.
+This will have the prototxt files you will need.
 - Unzip the files on your local computer or via AWS.
 - You will locate the "deploy.prototxt" and "deploy.caffemodel" in the `/<model_name>/quantized` folder.
 These will be used later.